learn-co-curriculum/reading-ios-debugging/README.md

 ![][applicationMain_exception]
 *Encountering an exception breakpoint.*

 The "All Exceptions" breakpoint, however, will highlight the last line of code that ran before the application crashed.
 Combined with a skilled interpretation of the readout in the Console Output Viewer, this can lead to valuable insight about just what's going on in your code.
-Whenever you experience a crash that brings you to the `return UIApplicationMain(...);` line in the `main.m` file, it can be helpful to turn on the "all exceptions" breakpoint.
+Whenever you experience a crash that run a "stack trace" and brings you to the `return UIApplicationMain(...);` line in the `main.m` file, it can be helpful to turn on the "all exceptions" breakpoint.

+![][stack_trace]
+*The full readout of a "stack trace" in the Console Output Viewer.*

 #### Activating the "All Exceptions" Breakpoint